 Analyze script and model tools for ArcGIS Pro compatibility

 This option controls whether script and model tools are run through a compatibility-checking routine.
-When it is checked (the default is unchecked), model and script tools will be checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.
+When it is checked (not checked is the default), model and script tools will be checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.
 If the model or script tool contains reference to a data format or tool that is no longer supported, an error message is returned.

 You can use the Analyze Tools For Pro geoprocessing tool to manually perform the same compatibility check.

 The Script Editor determines which application or Python integrated development environment (IDE) is used to edit Python script tools and Python toolboxes.
 When you right-click a script tool or Python toolbox and select Edit, this application will open.